-The working principle of motion detection is that camera will judge it as motion when differences in 2 frames reach 0.5%-10% (customize by adjusting motion sensitivity) of the image.
+The working principle of motion detection is that camera will judge it as motion when differences in 2 frames reach 0.5%-10% (customized by adjusting motion sensitivity) of the image.
 When the picture changes, the number calculated and compared will exceed the threshold and instruct the system to automatically make corresponding processing.

 Meanwhile, it may cause false alarms due to light, wind, noise, and color switching.
-Underreporting will be generated by the size of the moving object, the frequency of movement, and the length of the distance, etc.
+Underreporting will be generated by the size of the moving object, the frequency of movement, the length of the distance, etc.

 For the PoE and WiFi cameras, motion detection is based on the frame comparison.
-So the area that the camera set to detect is the key.
+So the area that the camera is set to detect is the key.
 Here are the tips to avoid false alerts: